GetintheLoop/painless-sqlalchemy/README.md

 For example when a `to-many` relationship is used in an `and` cause, we can't re-use the relationship since all conditions would then have to be met on the same target, which is not desirable in most cases.

+#### Limit and Offset

+Limit and offset functionality is not trivial since many rows are returned from SQLAlchemy and it is not clear where one model ends and one model begins.

+Currently window function and nested querying are used.
+Depending on database version this can be inefficient for large tables.